beNative/git-automation/FUNCTIONAL_MANUAL.md

 **Note on Data Safety:** All settings and repository configurations are stored in a safe location on your computer.
 This means your data will be automatically preserved when the application updates to a new version.

+### Advanced Configuration (JSON)

+For advanced users, the settings view includes a **"JSON Config"** tab.
+This section provides direct access to the `settings.json` file that powers the application.

+-   **Edit JSON:** You can directly modify the raw JSON configuration.
+Be cautious, as invalid JSON will prevent settings from being saved.
+After saving, the application will restart to apply the changes.
+-   **Export Settings:** Click the "Export Settings" button to save your current `settings.json` file into a `.zip` archive.
+This is useful for creating backups.
+-   **Import Settings:** Click the "Import Settings" button to load a configuration from a `.zip` archive.
+You will be prompted for confirmation before your current settings are overwritten.
+The application will restart automatically to apply the imported configuration.

 ## 6. The Debug Panel

 For advanced troubleshooting, a debug panel is available.
 You can open it by clicking the **"Debug"** button in the status bar at the very bottom of the window, or by pressing `Ctrl+D` (or `Cmd+D` on macOS).